madetech/handbook/guides/welfare/sick_leave.md

 When people get sick we ask that they follow these guidelines:

 * Don't be a martyr.
 If you're sick, take the time off.
-We'd rather you stayed at home than come into the office and infect other people.
+You should stay at home, don't come into the office and infect other people.

 * We can provide support if you need help with your [state of mind](state_of_mind.md).